 I love this idea and agree with it.
 If we really have something we feel we really MUST write and share, it is a gift.
 Honestly, if and when I have my gift wrapped up and ready to give, self-publishing is the way I’ll probably go.

-loudandloveit asked: Hey there!
+loudandloveit said: Hey there!
 How do you feel about the National Geographic article on how the average American will look like by 2050.
 Do you think it is accurate ?
 In addition to this, I read several comments stating that the white race is recessive and everyone will be of African descent again...
 (Comments were a bit more racist in tone...I cleaned it up).
 Thoughts ?
 Cheers!
 Christina

 Wow, so I hadn’t seen this before, but a bit of Tumblr digging points me to this post (which has 250,000+ notes as of this writing, so someone should check the reality filter, I think it’s broken).
 Short answer: The photo is real, but the caption is complete BS.
 Longer answer … here we go: